LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Experiments

-\paragraph{Baselines.} We compare I2VWM with seven watermark baselines, all utilizing their officially released checkpoints.
-These baselines include SSLWM\cite{fernandez2022watermarking}, CIN\cite{ma2022towards}, MuST\cite{wang2024must}, VINE-R\cite{lu2024robust}, TrustMark\cite{bui2023trustmark}, Robust-Wide\cite{hu2025robust}, Watermark-Anything-Model(WAM)\cite{wam}.
-We conduct comparisons using the open-source implementations of these baseline methods.
-Although the baselines were trained at different fixed resolutions, we apply watermark residual scaling (using nearest interpolation methods) to standardize all of them to the original shape of the input images.
-All accuracy evaluations for the compared models are conducted without applying error correction codes (e.g., ECC).
+\paragraph{Baselines.} We compare LoT-Pass with seven watermark baselines, all utilizing their officially open-source implementations.
+These baselines include SSLWM \cite{fernandez2022watermarking}, CIN \cite{ma2022towards}, MuST \cite{wang2024must}, VINE-R \cite{lu2024robust}, TrustMark \cite{bui2023trustmark}, Robust-Wide \cite{hu2025robust}, Watermark Anything Model(WAM) \cite{wam}.
+Although the baselines were trained at different fixed resolutions, we apply watermark residual scaling (using bilinear interpolation methods) to standardize all of them to the original shape of the input images.
+For fair comparison, all main-text metrics ($\overline{VACC}$ and RDD) are computed before voting; post-voting results are exhibited in the Supplementary.

-\paragraph{Baseline Settings.} In Table \ref{tab:metric}, we provide a comprehensive comparison between I2VWM and baseline methods, including input/output sizes, message capacity, perceptual quality metrics of the watermarked images, as well as inference time and computational cost for each method.
+\paragraph{Baseline Settings.} In Table \ref{tab:metric}, we provide a comprehensive comparison between LoT-Pass and baseline methods, including input/output sizes, message capacity, perceptual quality metrics of the watermarked images, as well as inference time and computational cost for each method.
 It is worth noting that, to ensure consistent watermark strength, we adjust the PSNR of all watermarked images to be greater than 36 dB.
 This prevents unfair comparisons that could arise from sacrificing visual quality in exchange for robustness.
 Regarding the abnormally long encoding time of SSLWM, this can be explained as follows: SSLWM embeds watermarks by first fine-tuning a set of parameters for each batch of images, followed by data augmentation.
 When a new batch of images arrives, the parameters must be retrained.
 We argue that the data augmentation stage alone is insufficient for watermark embedding, and the preceding training stage plays a crucial role in this process.

-\paragraph{Metrics.} We evaluate the imperceptibility of watermark models using standard metrics, including PSNR\cite{almohammad2010stego}, SSIM \cite{wang2004image}, and LPIPS.
-For watermark extraction, we recognize that any computational metric ultimately derives from the most fundamental measure—the bit extraction accuracy.
-Therefore, in addition to the commonly used bit accuracy (ACC) for images, we introduce two accuracy metrics tailored for generated videos: frame accuracy ($\overline{FACC}$) and video accuracy ($\overline{VACC}$).
-Frame accuracy reflects the temporal evolution of watermark signal detectability; naturally, from frame accuracy, we can derive the robust diffusion distance ($\overline{RDD}$).
-Video accuracy, on the other hand, is obtained by aggregating the accuracies across all frames within a video, which can be formally computed as follows.

-where $N$ denotes the number of test videos and $L$ denotes the length of a single video. $\tau=0.9$ is the threshold of $\overline{RDD}$.